Theophilus Eaton: Siblings

-Theophilus' younger brother Nathaniel Eaton (1609–1674) was the first headmaster of Harvard College.
+Theophilus' younger brother Nathaniel Eaton (1609–1674) was the first Headmaster of Harvard College, and the brother-in-law of Gov. William Stone, family of Founding Fathers Thomas Stone and Daniel of St. Thomas Jenifer.
 He was deposed in 1639 by the then Governor John Winthrop in what some have considered to be Massachusetts' first Witch Trial.
 Another brother, Samuel Eaton Sr. (1597–1665), was a Minister who accompanied Theophilus to New Haven, but later returned to England.

 Theophilus was a member of the Great and General Court of the Massachusetts Bay Colony when they issued the charter for Harvard.
 He also gave £40 for the erection of Harvard's first buildings while his brother Nathaniel Eaton was erecting them as superintendent of the college.
-Governor Eaton, his brother Nathaniel, the first President designate, and his son Samuel Jr., one of the seven founders of the Harvard Corporation, were all cofounders of Harvard College.
+Governor Eaton, his brother Nathaniel, the first Head, and his son Samuel Jr., one of the seven founders of the Harvard Corporation, were all participants in the founding of Harvard College.

+Samuel was admitted at Harvard in 1645, and graduated from a class of five in 1649, before its incorporation in 1650, and began teaching at the institution, just as his uncle Nathaniel was teaching at its foundation.
+His stepson also attended Harvard.
+Nathaniel was a friend of John Harvard who came with him from Cambridge University to the colonies.

+Theophilus Eaton's home was the largest in New Haven Colony, and one of the largest in New England at the time, with a total of 21 fireplaces, a household of about 30 people, and an estate covering 3000 acres in New Haven.
+He also had estates in London and England.
+The home of Eli Whitney of the Whitney family, now called William Pinto House, would later be on the original estate of Gov. Eaton.